nostr-protocol/nips/yagt.md

 `draft` `optional`

-This NIP defines a tagging pattern for use in adding geodata to events.
-This NIP uses a similar pattern as `NIP-32` but specifically for geographical data.
+This NIP extends an existing indexable tag `g` annd a new indexable tag `G`.

 ## Motivation
-The core aim of this NIP is to establish a unified and efficient method for geotagging within the Nostr network.
-During the development of the [nostr-geotags](https://github.com/sandwichfarm/nostr-geotags) library, which utilizes NIP-32, it became evident that more specific guidelines were needed for geotagging.
-This NIP is designed to provide a clear and standardized format for geotagging, ensuring uniformity and effectiveness across the Nostr platform.
+The core aim of this NIP is to establish a unified and efficient method for geotagging within events.
+During the development of the [nostr-geotags](https://github.com/sandwichfarm/nostr-geotags) library which utilizes NIP-32, it became evident that more specific guidelines were needed for geotagging.
+This NIP is designed to provide a clear and standardized format for geotagging, promoting uniformity and effectiveness of geodata across nostr.

 ## Rationale
 Developing a dedicated geotagging NIP offers several advantages over the general application of NIP-32 for geographical data: